mysan91/Milestoneproject2/README.md

 Since I myself prefer to be able to choose which level I want at each time I drive, I chose to have a menu where you can choose which level suits you best.

 I decided to start with 3 different levels.
-The first level is with 16 cards and the second level is with 30 cards and the last is with 36 cards.
+The first level is with 16 cards and the second level is with 24 cards and the last is with 36 cards.

-The first level is done with different programming languages ​​and the second was with different Starwar characters.
+The first level is done with different programming languages and the second was with different Starwar characters.
 And the last one was with icons that I downloaded from Iconfinder.com

 I started by building the first page and also the page with How to play the game.
 Then I started with level 1 and chose the pictures that would be included.